HOW THE PRINCIPLES OF REGGIO EMILIA ARE SUPPORTED BY NEUROSCIENCE FINDINGS OF SUCCESSFUL LEARNING

 How does assessment link with neuroscience?

 How we assess children depends on our internal beliefs about them and their performance.
-The way we assess and communicate with children can greatly influence their self-esteem and the way they engage with others in the world.
+The way we assess and communicate with children can have a significant impact on their self-esteem and their interactions with others in the world.
 In the 1960’s Robert Rosenthal, a Harvard University professor, and Leonore Jacobson, an elementary school principal in San Francisco, published 'Pygmalion in the Classroom: Teacher expectation and pupils' intellectual development'.
-What the elementary school study suggests is that we communicate subtle and unsubtle messages that inform children how we think they will perform or behave.
-Not all the cues are verbal, or even conscious.
+The elementary school study suggests that we communicate both subtle and unsubtle messages that inform children about how we think they will perform or behave.
+Not all the cues are verbal or even conscious.
 ‘When we expect certain behaviours of others, we are likely to act in ways that make the expected behaviour more likely to occur.’
 (Rosenthal, R & Babad, E. Y, 1985)

-When the whole child is considered and a complex The elementary school study suggests assessment is in place, children are more likely to feel competent and flourish.
+When the whole child is considered and complex, The elementary school study suggests assessment is in place, children are more likely to feel competent and flourish.

 Summing up

-Several correlations exist between Reggio Email's pedagogy and a broad spectrum of neuroscience research on effective learning.
+Several correlations exist between Reggio Email's pedagogy and a broad spectrum of neuroscience research on practical learning.

-1. Brain development is supported through thinking and activity.
-Several Reggio principles apply in this active engagement: providing children with a rich, well-planned and resourced environment, making learning visible, listening to children's hypotheses and meaning-making, and providing rich sensory experiences.
+Brain development is supported through thinking and activity.
+Several Reggio principles are applied in this active engagement, including providing children with a rich, well-planned, and well-resourced environment, making learning visible, listening to children's hypotheses and meaning-making processes, and offering rich sensory experiences.

-4. New knowledge is based on prior knowledge, and this connection is better when it is reinforced in several ways and offered sequentially.
-Because the young learners in Reggio Emilia schools do projects that go for extended periods, the learning is connected, not episodic.
-Also, things are explored using different modalities or sensory systems.
+New knowledge is built upon prior knowledge, and this connection is strengthened when it is reinforced in multiple ways and presented sequentially.
+Because the young learners in Reggio Emilia schools undertake projects that span extended periods, their learning is connected rather than episodic.
+Additionally, various modalities or sensory systems are employed to explore different aspects.
 Children gain a better understanding of the relationships.
-With repetition, the neurons gain myelination (the fatty white substance on them), which allows the electronic information to travel more speedily along them.
+With repetition, the neurons gain myelination, the fatty white substance that surrounds them, which allows electrical information to travel more quickly along them.

-5. Children build up intuitive knowledge by using and manipulating objects and materials.
-In Reggio education, children are offered these materials firsthand and act autonomously to explore them.
+Children develop intuitive knowledge by using and manipulating objects and materials.
+In Reggio education, children are offered these materials firsthand and are encouraged to explore them autonomously.
 But it does not stop there.
 The children are allowed to discuss their findings.
-Vygotsky spoke about the importance of the social context of learning.
-This is one of Reggio Emilia's foundation stones, too.
-The Reggio educators support the child in linking intuitive knowledge to the body of knowledge of humanity by giving them the labels and language to discuss it.
-Children begin early on to use all kinds of symbolic representations of reality.
+Vygotsky emphasised the significance of the social context in learning.
+This is also one of the foundational stones of Reggio Emilia.
+The Reggio educators support the child in linking intuitive knowledge to the body of human knowledge by providing them with the use of various symbolic representations of reality from an early age, such as labels and language, to discuss it.
+Children begin to use multiple symbolic representations of reality from an early age.
 Much of what we retain in memory is symbolic, virtual transfer from reality and abstract theories.
 From an early age, children in the Reggio Emilia schools are being encouraged to build symbolic languages.

-The hundred languages as a principle in Reggio supports the five correspondences mentioned above between the neuroscience of how children learn and the Reggio Emilia education.
+The principle of a hundred languages supports the five correspondences mentioned above between the neuroscience of how children learn and Reggio Emilia's education.
 Through the hundred languages, different sensory systems are harnessed for learning.
 No child is left out because where one path of sensory perception may be less efficient in a learner, the others are available to provide a different channel for learning.
 The use of various media also means that sensory areas are not ignored or under-utilised.
-In neuroscience, they have found that if you don't use it, you lose it.
-Jack Shonkoff at Harvard University has shown how children's brains are pruned, and they have fewer neurons when they are fourteen than when they are four.
-So, to retain a rich network, all the sensory channels need to be kept active.
+In neuroscience, it has been found that if you don't use it, you lose it.
+Jack Shonkoff at Harvard University has demonstrated how children's brains undergo pruning, resulting in fewer neurons when they are fourteen than when they are four.
+To maintain a rich network, all sensory channels must remain active.
 (The opposite of this is when children suffer deprivation or under-stimulation) (Shonkoff, Phillips, & (Eds), 2000) .
 So, the concept of the hundred languages is crucial.

-6. Finally, if we consider the effects of stress on learning as opposed to feeling engaged and in control, then the Reggio Emilia philosophy of learning through joy and engagement andcollaborative partnerships also favours healthy brain development.
+Finally, let's consider the effects of stress on learning in contrast to feeling engaged and in control.
+The Reggio Emilia philosophy of learning through joy, engagement, and collaborative partnerships also favours healthy brain development.

 I want to end this discussion with this beautiful quote by Loris Malaguzzi:

-All people – and I mean scholars, researchers and teachers who in any place have set themselves to study children seriously – have ended updiscovering not so much the limits and weaknesses of children but rather their surprising and extraordinary strengths and capabilities linked with an inexhaustible need for expression and realisationn. -Loris Malaguzzi-
+All people – and I mean scholars, researchers and teachers who in any place have set themselves to study children seriously – have ended up discovering not so much the limits and weaknesses of children but rather their surprising and extraordinary strengths and capabilities linked with an inexhaustible need for expression and realisation. -Loris Malaguzzi-

 References

 Istitiuzione of the Municipaility of Reggio Emilia.
 (2010).
 Indications - Preschools and Infant-toddler Centre of the municipality of Reggio Emilia.
-Reggio Emilia: Preschools and infant-toddler centres Istitiuzione of the Municipality of Reggio Emilia.
+Reggio Emilia: Preschools and Infant-Toddler Centres of the Municipality of Reggio Emilia.

 Belsky, J., Caspi, A., Moffitt, T. E., & Poulton, R. (2020).
 The Origins of You - How Childhood Shapes Later Life.
 Massachusetts: Harvard University Press.